 Protection and education of young domestic workers

-The program to prevent violence against children and young domestic workers continued in 2020 through a number of actions:
+The program to prevent violence against children and young domestic workers goes on through a number of actions:

 Thanks to funding from the Croix du Sud Foundation, a new project was opened in Togo: prevention and awareness activities on the risks of underage girls working were carried out in the north of the country.
 Agents have been trained to meet with the employers of these young girls and ensure that their rights are respected.
 These agents also go to the villages where the young girls come from to explain to community leaders, parents and girls the risks related to immigration to the big cities and work as domestic servants.